What is FIPS 140-3?

 What is the status of the wolfSSL FIPS and CAVP validation efforts?

 wolfSSL is currently the leader in embedded FIPS certificates.
-We currently maintain two FIPS 140-2 certificates for the wolfCrypt Cryptographic Module: #2425 and #3389.
-Certificate #3389 includes algorithm support required for TLS 1.3 and can be used in conjunction with the wolfSSL embedded SSL/TLS library for full TLS 1.3 client and server support. wolfSSL intends to continue to serve our customers by taking wolfCrypt through the FIPS 140-3 validation process, as mentioned above.
+The wolfCrypt module holds the world’s first SP800-140Br1-compliant FIPS 140-3 Validation Certificate.
+We also maintain ongoing support for two historical FIPS 140-2 certificates for the wolfCrypt Cryptographic Module: #2425 and #3389 (services for product in the field is ongoing).
+Certificate #3389 includes algorithm support required for TLS 1.3 and can be used in conjunction with the wolfSSL embedded SSL/TLS library for full TLS 1.3 client and server support.
+Additionally, wolfSSL has obtained FIPS 140-3 Validated Certificate #4718.
+Learn more about FIPS 140-3 in our blog post.

 wolfSSL also supports the new ACVP (Automated Cryptographic Validation Protocol), which is the successor to the two decade old CAVP system from NIST.
 ACVP is intended to alleviate the manual steps of the older CAVP process, creating a more efficient and effective method for cryptographic algorithm testing and validation.
 Learn more about ACVP in our blog posts here and here.